preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: column-layout-list.png

-3. Select Layout for the Column.
+3. Select layout for the column.

 .. image:: column-layout-list-open.png

-4. Set the Section's Settings (see above).
+4. Set the section's settings (see above).

-If needed, you can even go a step further and create a new Section in one of the new Columns.
+If needed, you can even go a step further and create a new section in one of the new columns.

 Delete a section
 *****************